 The exhibition period closed at 11:59pm on Friday 3 September 2021.

 The Directions Hearing was conducted by video conference using Zoom at 10.00am on Tuesday 31 August 2021.

 In light of the Minister for Planning’s decision on 19 August 2021 to allow an additional two week extension to the exhibition period, the Advisory Committee determined to maintain the advertised Directions Hearing date above to minimise uncertainty to parties of the process.

 The presentation given by the Advisory Committee at the Directions Hearing is available here.

 The purpose of the Directions Hearing was to:

-Following the consideration of two adjournment requests (from Dingley Village Community Association and the City of Kingston), the Advisory Committee has determined the Hearing will commence at 10.00am on Monday 8 November 2021.
+Following the consideration of Council’s adjournment request and other Hearing related matters at the second Directions Hearing the Advisory Committee determined that the Hearing will now commence at 10.00am on Monday 15 November 2021.